Motion of the heavy symmetric top when magnitudes of conserved angular momenta are different

 A symmetric top or gyroscope can start its motion with different initial values and it can make different motions, or the same motion.
-One can not understand the motion type by only looking at the initial values of dynamical variables and consideration of constants of motion is necessary.
+One can not understand the motion type by only looking at the initial values of dynamical variables, and consideration of constants of motion is necessary.
 On the other hand, only considering constants of motion can cause misinterpretation.
-While studying regular precession, we have seen that different possibilities are not noticed because of the usage of constants.
+While studying the regular precession, we have seen that different possibilities are shadowed because of the usage of constants.
 Therefore, for complicated systems like the motion of a heavy symmetric top, it can be necessary to consider both dynamical variables and constants.

 One of the interesting dynamical changes is the spin reversal.
 And, in this study, we have given an example of this while studying different types of motion.
 In appendix 2, we have studied the changes in $\dot \psi$, and one can say that spin reversal can only take place when $|b|>|a|$ and possible $\theta$ interval includes the root given by equation \eqref{rootdotpsi}. $\dot \phi$ can also show an interesting change, and "motion with the same precession angular momenta at both extrema" gives an example of previously unnoticed change.
 Probably, this motion and the spin reversal is not noticed till this time because of considering only constants but not dynamical variables.